RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies

-Experts identified intervention fidelity as a challenge amidst the pace, opacity, and structure of LLM evolution.
+Experts identified intervention fidelity as a key challenge: unlike traditional interventions, the LLM under study can change mid-experiment, silently and asymmetrically (see, e.g., \parencite[A.3][]{kapoor2025holisticagentleaderboardmissing}; \parencite{zhu2026auditingblackboxllmapis}).
 In human uplift studies, the intervention typically includes access to a particular AI model, often embedded within a broader tool ecosystem including system prompts, safety filters, plugins, or auxiliary tools.
-Experts noted that changes to any of these components, while often unflagged, can materially affect study outcomes.
-A lack of clear visibility into model versioning, which was common amongst experts, induces uncertainty about intervention fidelity.
+Experts noted that developer or provider changes to any of these underlying components, while often unflagged, can materially affect study outcomes.
+A lack of clear visibility into model versioning, common among experts, induces uncertainty about intervention fidelity.
 Expert N noted:

 \begin{displayquote} \textbf{N:} \enquote{\itshape When we started talking about this experiment and designing it, we noticed that the publicly available models were capable of running code in their environments and installing different Python tools. \textbf{For example, we are starting [now] to see a lot more refusals from the same exact model.} So the model has undergone an update and we no longer have access to that snapshot of the previous instance of that same model.
 And so if you run a study over a period of three months in which that model is being updated and you're unaware, \textbf{you're comparing apples and oranges.}} \end{displayquote}